 - Form must be signed by Department Chair or Designee who administered exam

-- Exam fee must be paid by student at Student Account Services in Speare
+- Exam fee must be paid by student at Student Financial Services in Speare Administration Building

 Additional forms of credit-by-examination accepted at PSU are the nationally standardized examinations: Advanced Placement (AP), International Baccalaureate (IB), College Level Examination Program (CLEP), and DSST (see catalog Appendices for details)